Aslam97/laravel-mix-vue-css-modules/README.md

 #### Pre-Processors

-CSS Modules can be used along with other pre-processors. for now only **SCSS** and by default pre-processor is enable. to disable it set `preProcessor` to `false`
+CSS Modules can be used along with other pre-processors. default pre-processor is enable. to disable it set `preProcessor` to `false`

 ```js
 mix.vueCssModules({ preProcessor: false });